• Skip to primary navigation

 Notes

-Nutritional information was calculated using Russet potatoes, and not including optional garnish ingredients.
+Nutritional information was calculated using Russet potatoes, not including optional garnish ingredients.

 Cooking time was calculated by having the Crockpot cook the broth ingredients for 4 hours.
 Your cooking time may vary.